The Value of Concentration

 Cultivate an awareness of the present because it’s the only thing that exists.

-We’ll start our deep dive in mindfulness in the next post.
+We’ll start our deep dive into mindfulness in the next post.
 See you then.

 How often are you going to send your newsletter?